Dr. SudheerNeurologist

 No, but the two can look similar to non-experts.
 A neurologist can quickly distinguish them — a true Bell's palsy affects the whole half of the face including the forehead, while stroke usually spares it.

 Suffering from Bell's Palsy?
-Get Expert Help Today.
+Get expert help today.

 Call Now WhatsApp